rust-lang/compiler-team/.github/ISSUE_TEMPLATE/meeting-proposal.md

 your proposal in the next planning meeting!
 (And please do feel free to attend!)
 Thanks <3.

-Oh, and delete this section before you open the issue, if you don't mind. :)
+Oh, and please delete this section before you open the issue -- but keep the others!

 # Meeting proposal info